-Aspect, the Research England Connecting Capability Funded network focused on transforming social science research into solutions for society, held its first annual event in Manchester this month.
+Aspect, the Research England Connecting Capability Funded network focused on transforming social science research into solutions for society, held its first annual event in Manchester.
 Entitled Better Business for People and Planet – Bridging Research and Industry, the conference was focused on how to tackle some of the key sustainability challenges of our times.

 “This is a critical agenda,” explained Andrew James, associate dean for Business Engagement & External Relations at the University of Manchester, “in a world where we face a number of grand challenges such as climate change and the ageing society.
 The social sciences have a key role to play in understanding problems and turning knowledge into effective programmes.”

 Aspect draws together academics and businesses to turn ideas into solutions and tackle the most complex social problems, added Professor Julia Black, strategic director for Innovation at the LSE.
 Technological solutions can only ever be part of the solution, she pointed out.
 “It’s also about behaviour change, the design and operation of markets and a range of other issues.